-This course will promote and advance an understanding of the trial as a great force for social, economic and political change throughout history by building and improving skills such as critical thinking, analysis, reasoning, team collaboration, persuasive argument and advocacy; heightening student awareness of social and legal issues; and providing an educational process that fosters communication, cooperation and respect for students with diverse abilities, backgrounds and interests.
-Throughout this course, students will discover how the greatest trials have changed the course of history; examine whether justice was accomplished through the trial and discern the real social and political issues at play during these historic events.
+This course will promote and advance an understanding of the trial as a great force for social, economic, and political change throughout history by building and improving skills such as critical thinking, analysis, reasoning, team collaboration, persuasive argument, and advocacy; heightening your awareness of social and legal issues; and providing an educational process that fosters communication, cooperation, and respect for diversity.
+Throughout this course, you will discover how the most significant trials have changed the course of history, examine whether justice was accomplished through the trial, and discern the real social and political issues at play during these historic events.

 The course will feature daily short lectures, accompanied by robust discussion boards where you will respond to thought-provoking questions and engage each other thoughts and perspectives.

 • Promote and advance an understanding of the trial as a force for social, economic and political change throughout history;